gcobb321/icloud3_v3_docs/docs/chapters/1_components.md

 # iCloud3 Components

 There are 4 major parts to the iCloud3 custom component that are used to configure, track and report device location information.
 They are:

 - **iCloud3 Device Tracker** - This monitors the device's location, determines when the device should be located next and updates all the sensors
-- **Event Log** - Shows a devices location, how the location changes, the results of location updates, errors, and startup information
+- **Event Log** - Shows a device's location, how the location changes, the results of location updates, errors, and startup information
 - **Configure Settings** - Set up all the iCloud3 tracked devices, Apple Accounts, sensors and other parameters
 - **Dashboard Builder** - Create iCloud3 dashboards with tracking results, battery information and the Event Log in several formats.
 The dashboards can then be customized with the Home Assistant Dashboard Editor and the various items and views can be copied and pasted into other dashboards.
 The Dashboard Builder is one of the *Configure Settings* screens.